United Way of New York City

 20TH ANNUAL POWER OF WOMEN TO MAKE A DIFFERENCE AWARDS LUNCHEON

-My Role: Responsible for all creative direction, creative strategy, and execution across social, web, event design, printed materials, the 20-year logo, and anniversary honoree video series.
+My Role: Responsible for all creative direction, creative strategy, and execution across social, web, event design, printed materials, the 20-year logo, and anniversary honoree social animation series.

 SOCIAL MEDIA